bju2000/android_device_umi_SUPER/README.md

-Elephone P9000
+Elephone SUPER
 ==============

-The Elephone P9000 (codenamed _"P9000"_) is a flagship smartphone from Elephone.
+The Elephone SUPER (codenamed _"SUPER"_) is a flagship smartphone from Elephone.

 It was announced on 25 December 2015.

-Now P9000 supporting CyanogenMod 13.0
+Now SUPER supporting CyanogenMod 13.0

 For more information about building read "manual"